-The Ministry is charged with ensuring the proposed scheme meets the requirements of the Education and Training Act 2020 including; that the enrolment scheme complies with the purpose and principles of enrolment schemes; that the home zone ensures that students can attend a reasonably convenient school; that it has boundaries for the home zone that overlap or align with the boundaries of the home zones of adjacent State schools with enrolment schemes and that it promotes the best use of the network of State schools in the area.
+The Ministry is charged with ensuring the proposed scheme meets the requirements of the Education and Training Act 2020 including; that the amended enrolment scheme complies with the purpose and principles of enrolment schemes; that the home zone ensures that students can attend a reasonably convenient school; that it has boundaries for the home zone that overlap or align with the boundaries of the home zones of adjacent State schools with enrolment schemes and that it promotes the best use of the network of State schools in the area.

 If we live inside the home zone of a State school, does that school have to accept our enrolment application?

-Yes.
+Yes

-I don't have children attending the school getting an enrolment scheme, can I still take part in the consultation?
+I don't have children attending the school getting an enrolment scheme amendment, can I still take part in the consultation?

-Anyone who wants to have their say on the proposed enrolment scheme can do so even if they don't have children attending the school.
+Anyone who wants to have their say on the proposed enrolment scheme amendment can do so even if they don't have children attending the school.

-My children attend the school getting the enrolment scheme - how does this consultation affect our family?
-Irrespective of a new enrolment scheme, no students currently enrolled will be disadvantaged and they will remain students of the school they are currently enrolled at.
+My children attend the school needing an amendment to the enrolment scheme - how does this consultation affect our family?

+Irrespective of an enrolment scheme amendment, no students currently enrolled will be disadvantaged and they will remain students of the school they are currently enrolled at.